 The category of your fire alarm system must be what is specified in your fire risk assessment.
 Regular maintenance of the whole fire alarm system ensures the system is in good working order.
 As well as the regular maintenance, your system should also be subject to a weekly test.
 This ensures the system is responding correctly in between maintenance visits.
 The weekly test identifies any faults in the system so they can be rectified immediately.
 Also record any results in a fire safety log book.

 Ensuring all members of staff have received basic fire safety training is your responsibility.
 You also need to ensure you have a good ratio of employees trained as fire wardens.
 Therefore, with shift patterns taken into consideration, you’ll have the minimum required number of fire wardens on-site at any time.

-Schedule a regular walkaround to ensure fire exits are kept free from clutter and not used for storage purposes.
+Schedule a regular walkaround to ensure fire exits are free from clutter.
 This is vital in ensuring staff and guests have a free route to exit.
-Equally, ensuring your fire alarm maintenance contract includes emergency lighting will ensure escape routes are adequately lit in the event of an evacuation.
+Equally, ensuring your system maintenance contract includes emergency lighting will ensure escape routes are adequately lit in case of evacuation.

 Whilst the risk of being targeted by arsonists can’t be completely mitigated, it can be minimised by simple site housekeeping.
 Keep storage and rubbish disposal areas clear and lock away flammable materials.
-Also ensure delivery/loading areas are locked and secured when not in use.
+Also lock and secure delivery/loading areas when not in use.
 CCTV is also a good deterrent of criminal activity.